Apply these steps to get your students started using Classworks.

 - Verify that they did it correctly.

 Demonstrate how to properly exit their work; describe what happens when this is not done correctly.
 Have them exit their work correctly.
-(Reminder: The correct way to exit is to click the drop down menu with their name located in the top-right corner and click “Close”.)
+(Reminder: The correct way to exit is to click "Close" in the top-right corner.)

 Note: After completing an assignment, all students should be advised to wait for the rewards/score screen to be certain all of their responses are recorded.